Hirescape

 Process

 The Lean UX process emphasizes iterative development and continuous feedback, allowing us to adapt and refine Hirescape based on real user insights.
 We began with the Lean UX Canvas to define our assumptions and prioritize what needed to be built and tested.
-This led to rapid prototyping and user testing in short sprints.
-Each sprint involved designing, building, and testing specific features, allowing us to validate our hypotheses and quickly iterate on the design.
-This cyclical process of building, measuring, and learning ensured that Hirescape evolved to meet user needs effectively.
+This initial framework led directly to rapid prototyping and user testing in short sprints.

 The Canvas